Richard Hale: Life and career

 In later life, he turned more and more to acting.
 His most notable role was in the 1956 film Friendly Persuasion, starring Gary Cooper.
-He was also notable as the Soothsayer who warns "Beware the Ides of March!" in the Shakespeare film Julius Caesar (1953).
+He was the soothsayer warning "Beware the Ides of March!" in the Shakespeare film Julius Caesar (1953).
 In All the King's Men his character's name was Richard Hale.
-Hale also appeared in To Kill a Mockingbird (1962) as the sinister neighbor Nathan Radley.
-He was also known for his portrayal of Father Manuel Ferreira in The Miracle of Our Lady of Fatima.
-He made four guest appearances on Perry Mason, including murder victim George Lutts in 1957 in the show's third episode, "The Case of the Nervous Accomplice," and general store owner Robert Tepper in the 1960 episode, "The Case of the Violent Village."
-He also appeared in television programs such as Maverick (in an episode written and directed by Robert Altman), Cheyenne, Rawhide, Daniel Boone, Green Acres, Petticoat Junction, Bonanza, Gunsmoke, The Wild Wild West (as Sedgewick in the fourth-season episode "The Night of the Sedgewick Curse"), Star Trek (as Goro in the third-season episode "The Paradise Syndrome"), Harry O (as Jud Kane in the second-season episode "Victim"), Adam-12, Here Come the Brides (as Old Indian in the second-season episode "The Last Winter"), and as Uncle Gilbert (the 'Creature from the Black Lagoon') on an episode of The Munsters.
+Hale also appeared in To Kill a Mockingbird (1962) as the sinister neighbor Nathan Radley, and was known for his portrayal of Father Manuel Ferreira in The Miracle of Our Lady of Fatima.
+He made four guest appearances on Perry Mason, including in 1957 for the show's third episode "The Case of the Nervous Accomplice" (as murder victim George Lutts), and as general store owner Robert Tepper in the 1960 episode "The Case of the Violent Village".
+Other television appearances include Maverick (in an episode written and directed by Robert Altman), Cheyenne, Rawhide, Daniel Boone, Green Acres, Petticoat Junction, Bonanza, Gunsmoke, The Wild Wild West (as Sedgewick in the fourth-season episode "The Night of the Sedgewick Curse"), Star Trek (as Goro in the third-season episode "The Paradise Syndrome"), Harry O (as Jud Kane in the second-season episode "Victim"), Adam-12, Here Come the Brides (as "the old Indian" in the second-season episode "The Last Winter"), and as Uncle Gilbert (the 'Creature from the Black Lagoon') on an episode of The Munsters.

-His death, aged 88, was due to problems relating to cardiovascular disease.
+His death, aged 88, was related to cardiovascular disease.